What is a QEEG?

 QEEG has “a level of specificity and sensitivity that is comparable to sonograms, blood tests, MRIs and other diagnostic measures commonly used in clinical practice.”
 (Thatcher, Moore, John et al, 1999).

-What is the difference between a QEEG and a routine EEG?
+What is the difference between a QEEG and a standard EEG?

-A routine EEG is used primarily to diagnose epilepsy.
+A standard EEG is used primarily to diagnose epilepsy.

 A QEEG is used to identify areas of the brain that cause inefficient processing in the brain.
-To analyse quantitatively, we use the data that is collected for a routine EEG.
-Therefore a routine EEG is done at the same time.
-Separate reports will be provided by Irene Masters, neurophysiologist, on the routine EEG and the QEEG findings.
+To analyse quantitatively, we use the data that is collected for a standard EEG.
+Therefore a standard EEG is done at the same time.
+Separate reports will be provided by Irene Masters, neurophysiologist, on the standard EEG and the QEEG findings.
 In QEEG reports, brainwave comparisons are presented as numbers, graphs, and colour coded brain maps.